SohamMudalgikar/Sentiment-Analysis-Based-Trading-Strategy/README.md

 ## Introduction

 Welcome to the **Sentiment-Based Trading Strategy** project!
-This initiative merges the realms of sentiment analysis and financial trading to create a data-driven strategy aimed at enhancing investment decisions.
-By analyzing public sentiment from Twitter and integrating it with historical stock data, this project generates actionable buy and sell signals intended to improve trading accuracy and profitability.
+In this project we will try to merge sentiment analysis with financial trading to create strategy aimed at making trading decisions.
+We will be analyzing public sentiment from Twitter and integrating it with historical stock data, in this project our aim is to generates actionable buy and sell signals intended to improve trading accuracy and hopefully profit :).

 ## Project Overview